|

 34. censorship

-deleting parts of publications or correspondence or theatrical performances
+deleting parts of publications or theatrical performances

 They reduced the tax load on the peasants, provided free education, and ended censorship in their empire.